 The quality metrics applicable for progressive download are specified in clause 10.3.
 In this case the activation and configuration of QoE reporting framework is achieved by a corresponding OMA DM QoE Management Object as specified in annex F, or by the QMC functionality as specified in annex L.

 The quality metrics for DASH are specified in clause 10.4.
-In this case, QoE reporting may be triggered using the MPD ( i.e. when the Metrics element is present in the MPD) or using OMA DM QoE Management Object as specified in Annex F, or by the QMC functionality as specified in annex L. When QoE reporting is triggered via any of the above methods, the 3GP-DASH client is expected to collect quality metrics according to the QoE configuration.
-When using the MPD or the QMC functionality, the Quality Reporting scheme as defined in clause 10.5 may be used.
+In this case, QoE reporting may be triggered using the MPD ( i.e. when the Metrics element is present in the MPD) or using OMA DM QoE Management Object as specified in annex F, or by the QMC functionality as specified in annex L. When QoE reporting is triggered via any of the above methods, the 3GP-DASH client is expected to collect quality metrics according to the QoE configuration.
+When using the MPD, the Quality Reporting scheme as defined in clause 10.5 may be used.
+When using the QMC functionality, the Quality Reporting scheme as defined in annex L may be used.

 The QoE configuration shall only be evaluated by the client at the start of a QoE measurement and reporting session (“QoE session”) associated with a streaming session.
 This includes evaluation of any filtering criteria such as by geographical area.
 Client evaluation of all measurement and reporting criteria for an ongoing QoE session shall be unaffected by any QoE configuration changes received during that session – i.e., any changes to the QoE configuration shall only affect QoE sessions started after these configuration changes have been received.